Graped/ai_bidding/README.md

 - Professional document structure with headers, footers, and styles
 - Support for tables, images, and flowcharts
 - Content quality checks and optimization
+- Markdown to Word conversion with formatting preservation
+- Support for bold text, tables, and lists
+- Dynamic project name in headers and footers

 ## System Requirements

 - Python 3.8 or higher
 - Node.js 16.0 or higher (for Mermaid flowchart support)
 - Mermaid CLI (for flowchart generation)
+- UV (Python package installer and resolver)

 ## Installation